rick-r/marriage-figaro-norway/captions.md

 Bravo!
 Che bella voce!
 Io non sapea che cantaste sì bene.

-    I didn't know you were such an auteur
+    I didn't know you were such an auteur!

 SUSANNA: